Shortnose gar: Reproduction and lifecycle

 Shortnose gar typically spawn in the spring during April, May, and June, when water temperatures are between 16 and 21 C. Often accompanied by more than one male, females scatter large, yellowish-green eggs in quiet, shallow water among submerged vegetation or other underwater structures.
-A sticky adhesive holds the eggs together in clumps where they hatch after eight to 9 days.
+A sticky adhesive holds the eggs together in clumps, where they hatch after eight to 9 days.
 The eggs are poisonous to birds and mammals, including humans.
 The young remain in the yolk sac for another week, then they feed on insect larvae and small crustaceans.
 Young gar typically lead solitary lives and sexual maturity is achieved around three years of age when the gar reaches about 15 in in length.

 Diet and habits

 Shortnose gar are efficient, fierce, ambush predators.
 They feed mainly on fish, but they are very opportunistic and also eat crayfish, insects, and other invertebrates.
-Despite feeding mainly on whatever fish are available, shortnose gar eat more invertebrates than any other gar and have even been found to exhibit territorial defense behaviors around favorable pools while foraging on high numbers of periodical cicadas.
+During seasonal flooding, Shortnose gar have been observed exploiting newly accessible floodplains to reach terrestrial prey, such as insects and amphibians, thereby broadening their dietary opportunities.
+Despite feeding mainly on whatever fish are available, Shortnose gar eat more invertebrates than any other gar and have even been found to exhibit territorial defense behaviors around favorable pools while foraging on high numbers of periodical cicadas.